ziaenezhad/blog/content/post/en/2022/08/pushing-metrics-to-prometheus-using-pushgateway/index.en.md

 As discussed above, Prometheus scrapes data from your applications and services at regular intervals. but what if those intervals are still too slow to capture valuable information?
 Many short-lived and batch jobs complete so quickly that their lifespans are shorter than the Prometheus scrape interval itself, making it tricky or impossible to capture metrics from them at runtime.

-Or maybe what if the metrics source doesn't have a valid address to scrape by prometheus, then we will need to send metrics from the source instead.
+Or maybe what if the source doesn't have a valid address to scrape by prometheus, then we will need to send metrics from the source instead.

 [Prometheus](https://github.com/prometheus/pushgateway) Pushgateway sounds like a tremendously useful tool for capturing data from jobs that are difficult to scrape.